conda-forge/staged-recipes/README.md

 A full description of selectors is [in the conda docs](http://conda.pydata.org/docs/building/meta-yaml.html#preprocessing-selectors).

+Additionally, when pushing commits for a recipe that excludes Windows, put `[skip appveyor]` in the commit message to prevent CI tests on Windows from even starting.

 ### 4. **What does `numpy x.x` mean?**

 If you have a package which links against numpy you need to build and run against the same version of numpy.